admibrill/lingmo-wiki/docs/en/wiki/faq.md

 ## Why not Debian 12 (stable) but Debian 13 (unstable)?
 We planned to migrate LingmoDE to Qt6, since Debian 12 don't have necessary packages, we have to use Debian 13.

+## Why not Arch?
+There's a project called ArchLingmo before(see [glossary](glossary#ArchLingmo)), but it was cancelled because we have found that Debian is easier for beginners(on system maintenance tasks).

+However, LingmoDE packages are still available on AUR.